-Stanford joins BrainGate team developing brain-computer interface to aid people with paralysisNovember 14th, 2011 in Neuroscience /
+Stanford joins BrainGate team developing brain-computer interface to aid people with paralysisNovember 14, 2011 By Tanya Lewis in Medicine & Health / Neuroscience

 (Medical Xpress) -- Stanford University researchers are enrolling participants in a pioneering study investigating the feasibility of people with paralysis using a technology that interfaces directly with the brain to control computer cursors, robotic arms and other assistive devices.